-a back-end declares no bridge laws or keywords, and passes messages without objects, the hypermedia engine still will provide standard hypermedia functionality (user annotation, backtracking, etc.) In this case the user will not be able to access back-end objects or operations in a hypermedia fashion.
+The hypermedia engine provides the back-end and its users with access to a variety of front-ends.
+It manages hypermedia functionality (linking, annotation, backtracking, filtering, network overviews of applications) on behalf of the backend.
+In return the back-end should supply the hypermedia engine with specific information about its structure, and its applications' documents and data elements.
+However, even if a back-end declares no bridge laws or keywords, and passes messages without objects, the hypermedia engine still will provide standard hypermedia functionality (user annotation, backtracking, etc.) In this case the user will not be able to access back-end objects or operations in a hypermedia fashion.

-· Builders must write bridge laws
+• Builders must write bridge laws

-The person who knows the back-end the best-the systems programmer who builds or maintains it should develop its bridge laws.
-Information system builders must be both willing to and capable of developing a set of bridge laws that accurately captures the structure of their system.
+The person who knows the back-end the best - the systems programmer who builds or maintains it - should develop its bridge laws.
+The information system builder must be both willing to and capable of developing a set of bridge laws that accurately captures the structure of his system.
 Once in place the bridge laws should map a hypermedia network to any of the system's specific applications.
 (Application builders and users need have no knowledge of bridge laws.
 To them, hypermedia functionality occurs automatically!)